isc-projects/bind9/doc/arm/pkcs11.inc.rst

    pin-source=/opt/bind9/etc/pin.txt

-Confirm that you have one KSK and one ZSK present in the current directory:
+Confirm that there is one KSK and one ZSK present in the current directory:

 ::